leetebbs/EW3-NFT-Spaceman/README.md

 # EW3-NFT-Spaceman
-A Sapceman nft collection built for EW3
+A Spaceman nft collection built for EW3